rafaellabarrocas/webdriver_manager_demo/README.md

 Result:
  - User is registered and is also redirected to the main page.
 ```
+I always make I'm covering the AC of the feature/ticket
+Run on different browsers and screen sizes.

 ### Bugs:
 `Error message when user tries to log in`